KNEE REPLACEMENT SURGERY

-Knee replacement surgery – otherwise known as arthroplasty – is an operation which involves the replacement of a damaged or worn knee with an artificial joint.
+Knee replacement surgery – otherwise known as arthroplasty – is an operation which involves the replacement of a damaged, worn or arthritic knee with an artificial joint.
 This is a procedure which can become necessary at any age, due to ageing, injury or disease, and is required when the current knee has deteriorated to the point where your mobility has been sufficiently reduced and you are experiencing pain that is impacting your quality of life.

 WHAT HAPPENS DURING KNEE REPLACEMENT SURGERY?

 After a course of general anaesthetic or an epidural injection, the knee joint is accessed in order to get at and smooth off the roughened and worn-out ends of the femur and tibia.
 It also allows the doctor to prepare the bones for the new joint.

 The next stage involves preparing the areas around the knee for the new joint.
 In some instances – where the bones have become more worn on one side or the other – this anomaly will be corrected to make sure the leg is straight by the end of the procedure.

 The ends of the bone are resurfaced with metal prostheses, a flat plate on the top of the tibia, and a contoured cam for the end of the femur.
 A plastic bearing is then fitted between the metal surfaces – producing a very smooth surface which allows the joint to bend, straighten and twist.
 In some cases, the back of the kneecap will be replaced with a plastic button.
 This procedure is known as a total knee replacement or TKR.

 If the wear in the knee is only present in one half of the knee, then it’s commonplace for a half-replacement which leaves the remaining normal knee surfaces untouched.
 This is known as unicompartmental knee replacement (UKR), and the advantages in it are that patients tend to recover slightly quicker, and are more likely to feel like it is still their own knee rather than a replacement.

 WHAT HAPPENS AFTER THE SURGERY?